AkshajD/Elevation/README.md

   pyenv install 2.7.16
 ```

-2. Activate Python in the shell and create a virtual environment.
+2. Activate Python in the shell, install `virtualenv` and create a virtual
+   environment.
+Branches other than `master` may use Python 3, so it is helpful
+   to name the virtual environment according to the python version.

 ```
   pyenv local 2.7.16
-  virtualenv v
-  source v/bin/activate
+  pip install --upgrade pip # Optional pip install virtualenv virtualenv 2 source 2/bin/activate
 ```

 3. Install the dependencies.